-The Royal Air Force has completed four months of "intensive operations" in Mali.
+Royal Air Force personnel have completed four months of "intensive operations" in Mali.

 Air personnel and Chinook helicopters have been in the West African country supporting Operation Barkhane - the French-led counter-insurgency mission in the region.